I figured I should cut to the chase here and let title speak for itself.

 It's the boundless creativity that separated this contest from the hallowed Wilkins/Jordan showdowns of the 80s.
 Back then, the surface of contest dunking was only being scratched and it wasn't that tough for transcendent athletes like those guys to deliver something we'd never seen.
 But there's really only so much a guy can do with a ball in mid-air while also slamming it into a ten-foot hoop.
 A lack of creative progress crippled the Dunk Contest for years; most forays into new dunking realms ended with a painful blooper reel of botched attempts.

 The Lavine & Gordon Show constantly pushed the envelope though; time after time delivering not only never-before-seen dunks, but ones that were put down crisply on the first or second attempt while the anticipation was still peaking.
 Despite Shaq's stingy judging, there were more 50's being thrown up than a circa-2004 G Unit song.
-Andrew Wiggins looked like he'd just watched a
+Andrew Wiggins looked like he'd just watched a cherished pet get hit by a car.

 Their efforts were so insane that determining a winner took double overtime, for which both competitors somehow had extra shells in the chamber after their imaginative plans unfolded.
 While LaVine ultimately took the crown, Gordon matched - and perhaps surpassed - him dunk-for-dunk throughout, assisted by Stuff the Magic Dragon, easily the NBA's best-named mascot, and now also the runaway best cameo ever in the Dunk Contest.